ToanQPham/ToanQPham.github.io/lessons.md

 (We must know.
 We shall know.)

-*There'll be plenty of time to rest in the grave.*
+*There will be plenty of time to rest in the grave.*

 (I found various sourses for this but I saw this quote the first time when I read about Paul Erdős)